aidenybai/trying-to-understand-render-order/readme.md

 ## Issue with linking parents

 Say we track owners every component, and we rely those owner to be "linked" back.
+This way, we can pass the trigger down to children owners.
 The problem here is that parent <> child don't link with the try...finally pattern, but hooks do:

 ```
          App   -> useApp (^App)